Risperidone (By injection)

-- Tell your doctor if you are breastfeeding, pregnant, or plan to become pregnant.
-You should not become pregnant or breastfeed while you are using this medicine and for at least 12 weeks after you stop using it.
+- Tell your doctor if you are pregnant or breastfeeding.
+Do not become pregnant or breastfeed during treatment and for at least 12 weeks after you stop using this medicine.

-- Tell your doctor if you have kidney disease, liver disease, diabetes, high cholesterol, a low white blood cell count, Parkinson disease, trouble swallowing, or a history of breast cancer or seizures.
+- Tell your doctor if you have kidney disease, liver disease, diabetes, high cholesterol, Parkinson disease, trouble swallowing, or a history of breast cancer or seizures.
 Tell your doctor if you have heart failure, low blood pressure, or a history of a heart attack or stroke.